LuisRodrigoArce-Valdes/Insect_Hybridization_CC/README.md

 #### Repository structure

 Here is the structure of the directory of the book chapter, several folders of intermediary files have been gitignored.
-Within each folder `bin` includes the scripts that conform our general pipeline.
+Within each folder `bin` includes the scripts that make up our general pipeline.
 Scripts in the bins folders are written either in bash or in R.

 ```
 +-RawData_Summaries.xlsx					#This excel file contains summarized tables including all the species pairs and references we used in our chapter.